platformsh/platformsh-docs/cookbook/drupal.rst

 Drush Aliases
 ^^^^^^^^^^^^^

-The `platform CLI tool <https://github.com/platformsh/platformsh-cli>`_ generates and maintains Drush Aliases that allow you to issue remote Drush commands on any environment (branch) that is running on Platform.sh.
+The `Platform.sh CLI <https://github.com/platformsh/platformsh-cli>`_ generates and maintains Drush Aliases that allow you to issue remote Drush commands on any environment (branch) that is running on Platform.sh.
 There is also a Drush Alias for your local site.

 To see your Drush Aliases, use the ``platform drush-aliases`` command: